 Clinical Research Facility (CRF)

-The Clinical Research Facility is located on the ground floor of the new building.
+The Clinical Research Facility will be located on the ground floor of the new building.

 - clinical trials, cohort studies and interventions

 - a small number of clinics including obesity clinic, cardiology clinic, renal clinic, diabetes clinic, lipid metabolism clinic, exercise clinic, fit for your life clinic, chronic care clinic

 - lifestyle clinics